jianjunwang/iDOM/README.md

 # iDOM

-Ecological networks of dissolved organic matter and microorganisms under global change.
+Statistical analysis of dissolved organic matter based on high-resolution mass spectrometry

 ## About

-The package includes functions for analyzing the thermal responses, assembly processes, transformation and microbial associations of DOM.
+iDOM is a multifunctional tool that facilitates basic analyses, such as the calculation of molecular traits, the assignment of molecular classes, and the evaluation of chemical diversity and dissimilarity.
+It also includes functions for advanced analyses to quantify the assembly processes of DOM assemblages, the effect of molecular dark matter on DOM molecular interactions, and the associations between DOM molecules and microbial taxa.

+We expect that iDOM will serve as a comprehensive pipeline for DOM statistical analyses and bridge the gap between chemical characterization and ecological interpretation.

 Package maintainer: Jianjun Wang(<jjwang@niglas.ac.cn>)